The population of SNe/SNRs in the starburst galaxy Arp 220. A self-consistent analysis of 20 years of VLBI monitoring: Discussion

-As our fitted $\beta$ is close to $-2$ we chose to calculate the total flux using both these expressions to check if they are similar.
-Starting with the first one ($\beta\neq-2$), and using 100,000 random draws of $\beta$ (with mean $-2.02$ and $\sigma=0.11$) we sample the distribution of $L_\text{tot}$ to estimate uncertainties.
-Assuming $\alpha=-0.5$ we obtain a total 5\,GHz flux density from 4000 compact sources of $L_\text{tot}42^{+4.6}_{-4.3}$\,mJy.
+Using 100,000 random draws of $\beta$ (with mean $-2.19$ and $\sigma=0.15$) we sample the distribution of $L_\text{tot}$ to estimate uncertainties.
+In this calculation, the parameter A is again a distribution determined from Eq. \ref{eqn:NLmin} assuming 64 sources brighter than our completeness limit as described above.
+Assuming $\alpha=-0.5$ we obtain a total 5\,GHz flux density from 4000 compact sources of $L_\text{tot}=56^{+9}_{-8}$\,mJy.
 As done above, the uncertainties correspond to $\pm1\sigma$ for a Gaussian distribution, calculated using fitting to the sampled cumulative distribution function.
-If we instead assume that $\beta=-2$, we obtain the very similar value of $L_\text{tot}=41.3$\,mJy.
-We conclude that the integrated flux density from 4000 sources following the powerlaw distribution in luminosity defined by Eq. \ref{eqn:lf} can only account for about 20\% of the total flux density observed from Arp\,220 at GHz frequencies.
-So what is the source of the remaining radio emission?
+Given that 4000 radiating sources is an upper limit, it follows that a source population described by the powerlaw distribution in luminosity defined by Eq. \ref{eqn:lf} can account for at most 25\% of the total flux density observed from Arp\,220 at GHz frequencies.
+So what is the source of the remaining radio emission measured by \cite{barcosmunoz2015}?

 The above argument assumes a maximum lifetime of CRs in the SN shocks of a thousand years.
 While the actual lifetime of accelerated CRs is likely shorter given the strong magnetic fields in the shocked regions (as noted in Sect. \ref{sect:faintest}), the dense ISM in Arp\,220 means that the SNR shocks will encounter significant particle densities also after leaving the CSM.
 Although each accelerated CR cools relatively quickly, the blast wave may posses significant kinetic energy for hundreds of years.
 During this time, particles in the ISM may be (re-)accelerated to emitting energies, long after the initial CRs accelerated in the ISM when entering the Sedov phase have faded.
 In addition, the massive progenitor stars likely form in dense star clusters of sizes of a few parsec \citep{wilson2006}.
 In this case, SN shock waves with diameters larger than 1\,pc (which may be too faint to be detected in Fig. \ref{fig:LD}) may collide with each other.
 The combined mechanical energy may be enough to compress the ISM to even higher densities and accelerate CRs to cause significant radio emission \citep{bykov2014}.
 In addition, given the high densities in Arp\,220, also protons accelerated in the SN shocks may cause significant synchrotron radiation via collisions with ISM which produce secondary electrons and positrons, thereby more efficiently radiating the energy in the SN shocks \citep{lacki2010one}.
 This would imply that the fitted luminosity function has a significant tail of a large number of weak sources, compared to when extrapolated from the powerlaw in Fig. \ref{fig:lum}.
 This could potentially explain the origin of the smooth radio emission.